Rems-Murr-Kreis: History

-The district was created in 1973 when Waiblingen was merged with most of the district Backnang and a few municipalities from the district Schwäbisch Gmünd.
+The district was created in 1973 when Waiblingen was merged with most of the Backnang district and a few municipalities from the district Schwäbisch Gmünd.

 Geography

 The largest part of the district is located in the Swabian-Franconian Forest (Schwäbisch-Fränkischer Wald), of which the Mainhardt Forest forms a part.
 The two rivers Rems and Murr gave the district its name.

 Coat of arms

 The coat of arms shows a deer antler in the middle, the symbol of the former state of Württemberg.
-The two wavy blue lines above and below symbolize the two rivers Murr (in the north) and Rems (in the south) after which the district was named.
+The two wavy blue lines above and below symbolize the rivers Murr (in the north) and Rems (in the south) after which the district was named.

 Twinning

 Rems-Murr-Kreis is twinned with: